OpenVPN/easy-rsa/README.quickstart.md

         ./easyrsa init-pki
         ./easyrsa build-ca

-2. On the separate system that is requesting a certificate, init its own PKI and generate a keypair/request.
+2. On the system that is requesting a certificate, init its own PKI and generate a keypair/request.
 Note that the init-pki is used _only_ when this is done on a separate system (or at least a separate PKI dir.)
 This is the recommended procedure.
 If you are not using this recommended procedure, skip the next import-req step as well.

         ./easyrsa init-pki
         ./easyrsa gen-req EntityName